percona/percona-server/doc/source/security/encrypting-redo-log.rst

 .. _encrypting-redo-log:

 ================================================================================
-Encrypting the Redo Log
+Encrypting the Redo Log files
 ================================================================================

-The Redo log can be encrypted with the :variable: `innodb_redo_log_encrypt` variable.
+MySQL uses the redo log files to apply changes during data recovery.

+Encrypt the redo log files by enabling the :variable:`innodb_redo_log_encrypt` variable.
 The default value for the variable is ``OFF``.

-The Redo log uses the tablespace encryption key.
+The Redo log files uses the tablespace encryption key.

 .. variable:: innodb_redo_log_encrypt